AllenNeuralDynamics/Aind.Physiology.Fip/README.md

 		- [Spinnaker SDK 1.29.0.5](https://www.flir.co.uk/support/products/spinnaker-sdk/#Downloads) (device drivers for FLIR cameras)
 		  - On FLIR website: `Download > archive > 1.29.0.5 > SpinnakerSDK_FULL_1.29.0.5_x64.exe`

+3. Copy paste 4 CSV files in the LocalDependency folder to Users\svc_aind_behavior\Documents\FIPSettings and change the CameraSerial based on FLIR cameras used in the rig.

 ## Contributing
 Describe how other software developers can contribute to the codebase.